 The Office of the Registrar provides administrative support and services for students, faculty, and staff.
 The Registrar is responsible for maintaining accurate records for all students and ensuring compliance with policies and regulations.
-The Registrar supports all TCSPP campuses with a wide range of tasks including student enrollment verifications, transcript requests, degree audits, diploma orders, and final grade management among other responsibilities.
+The Registrar supports all TCSPP campuses with a wide range of tasks including student enrollment verifications, transcript requests, degree audits, diploma orders, and final grade management.

 The Chicago School of Professional Psychology's policy on Degree Completion may be found in the Student Handbook.
 A student must complete all program requirements before their degree can be conferred.
 Academic program requirements include but are not limited to coursework, clinical training (practicum/internship), and a capstone project, i.e. thesis, dissertation.